Is the digital reality about to change in favour of startups and small and medium-sized companies?

 Four layers of digital businesses and their obligations

-1. Intermediary services offering network infrastructure, internet access providers, and domain name registrars must (i) establish two single points of contact, one for the recipients of the services and another to facilitate direct communication with the supervisory authorities, while providers not established in the EU but offering services in the EU will be required to designate a legal representative in the EU; (ii) explicitly and unambiguously describe in their terms and conditions any restrictions that they may impose on the use of their services, such as the content moderation policies, and to act responsibly in applying and enforcing those restrictions; (iii) for services aimed at minors, provide an explanation on the conditions and restrictions of use in a way that is understandable to minors; and (iv) publish an annual report on content moderation.
+- Intermediary services offering network infrastructure, internet access providers, and domain name registrars must (i) establish two single points of contact, one for the recipients of the services and another to facilitate direct communication with the supervisory authorities, while providers not established in the EU but offering services in the EU will be required to designate a legal representative in the EU; (ii) explicitly and unambiguously describe in their terms and conditions any restrictions that they may impose on the use of their services, such as the content moderation policies, and to act responsibly in applying and enforcing those restrictions; (iii) for services aimed at minors, provide an explanation on the conditions and restrictions of use in a way that is understandable for them; and (iv) publish an annual report on content moderation.

 Additionally, with the exception of those employing fewer than 50 individuals or generating annual revenues below 10 million euros, all platforms are also obliged to: (i) set up complaint and redress mechanisms; (ii) cooperate with so-called trusted flaggers; (iii) take measures against abusive notices; (iv) deal with complaints; (v) include the credentials of third-party suppliers; (vi) provide user-friendly and transparent online advertising.